MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/mbsnbcpy-s-mbsnbcpy-s-l.md

 *locale*<br/>
 Locale to use.

-## Return Value
+## Return value

 Zero if successful; **EINVAL** if a bad parameter was passed in.

 ## Remarks

 The **_mbsnbcpy_s** function copies *count* bytes from *strSource* to *strDest*.
-If *count* exceeds the size of *strDest*, either of the input strings is a null pointer, or *sizeInBytes* or *count* is 0, the function invokes the invalid parameter handler as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md) .
+If *count* exceeds the size of *strDest*, either of the input strings is a null pointer, or *sizeInBytes* or *count* is 0, the function invokes the invalid parameter handler as described in [Parameter validation](../parameter-validation.md) .
 If execution is allowed to continue, the function returns **EINVAL**.
 If the source and destination strings overlap, the behavior of **_mbsnbcpy_s** is undefined.

 The output value is affected by the setting of the **LC_CTYPE** category setting of the locale; see [setlocale](setlocale-wsetlocale.md) for more information.
 The versions of these functions without the **_l** suffix use the current locale for this locale-dependent behavior; the versions with the **_l** suffix are identical except that they use the locale parameter passed in instead.
-For more information, see [Locale](../../c-runtime-library/locale.md).
+For more information, see [Locale](../locale.md).

 > [!NOTE]
 > Unlike the non-secure version of this function, **_mbsnbcpy_s** does not do any null padding and always null terminates the string.

 In C++, using these functions is simplified by template overloads; the overloads can infer buffer length automatically (eliminating the need to specify a size argument) and they can automatically replace older, non-secure functions with their newer, secure counterparts.
-For more information, see [Secure Template Overloads](../../c-runtime-library/secure-template-overloads.md).
+For more information, see [Secure template overloads](../secure-template-overloads.md).

 The debug library versions of these functions first fill the buffer with 0xFE.
 To disable this behavior, use [_CrtSetDebugFillThreshold](crtsetdebugfillthreshold.md).

 By default, this function's global state is scoped to the application.
 To change this behavior, see [Global state in the CRT](../global-state.md).

-### Generic-Text Routine Mappings
+### Generic-text routine mappings

 |Tchar.h routine|_UNICODE and _MBCS not defined|_MBCS defined|_UNICODE defined|
 |---------------------|--------------------------------------|--------------------|-----------------------|